vivekkatolkar/Bike_Sharing_Demand_Prediction/README.md

 #Algorithms used

-Linear Regression .
+1 Linear Regression .

-Lasso Regression.
+2 Lasso Regression.

-Ridge Regression.
+3 Ridge Regression.

-Decision Regressor.
+4 Decision Regressor.

-Random Regressor.
+5 Random Regressor.

-Gradient Boosted Regressor.
+6 Gradient Boosted Regressor.

-Gradient Boosted Regressor With Grid Search C V.
+7 Gradient Boosted Regressor With Grid Search C V.

 #Conclussion

 We used R2-score to understand which model fit our data better, and the scores are as follows:

-Linear Regression - 0.77221
+1 Linear Regression - 0.77221

-Decision Tree Regressor - 0.57645
+2 Decision Tree Regressor - 0.57645

-Random Forest Regressor - 0.98974
+3 Random Forest Regressor - 0.98974

-Extra Trees Regressor -  0.62611
+4 Gradient Boosted Regressor - 0.87890

 Its evident from above that the Extra trees regressor model performed well in fitting the data with R2-score of 0..62.
 The model which performed poorly was elastic net regularization with R2-score of 0..61.